magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/drawtrace.md

 adb setprop ml.graphics.tracing.gl.enable 1
 ```

 6. You also need a config file for the capture.
-You can set up for a full log or a partial log.
+You can set up for a full log or a graphics log.
+A full log gives you graphics information, but also includes information about other processes like power, audio, video too which may not be needed.
+The graphics log gives you just the graphics information.

 * [Full/Extra Log Configuration](config-full-with-draw-tracing.txt)
 * [Graphics Log Configuration](config-with-draw-tracing.txt)